Aleppo offensive (November–December 2016): Ceasefires and evacuation

 By the morning of 16 December, according to SOHR, 8,500 people overall had been evacuated, including some 3,000 fighters and 360 wounded, in nine convoys.
 The tenth convoy had also left.
 According to rebel officials, the number of evacuees was much lower, with no rebels having left.
 The Red Cross put the figure at 10,000.
 Later during the day, the evacuation was again suspended, with the Syrian government blaming the rebels for breaking the deal.
 Reports said it was suspended because of the rebels refusing to allow the evacuation of the wounded from Foua and Kafriya, which prompted protesters to block the road being used for the evacuation in Aleppo, demanding the evacuation from the two villages.
 Another report stated it was suspended because of rebels trying to leave with captives and smuggle out weapons.
 The rebels denied these reports, accusing pro-government militias of blocking the road being used for evacuation and firing on the vehicles.
 The tenth convoy carrying civilians was turned back towards east Aleppo.
 In retaliation for the militia attack on the tenth convoy, two rebels attacked government positions and were killed.
 Later, heavy fighting had resumed, with government forces reportedly advancing in two districts.
 Russia's Ministry of Defence meanwhile claimed that the Syrian Army had completed the operation to capture Aleppo and were eliminating the last pockets of resistance.
-It later also claimed that the evacuation was complete, with all civilians and 3,400 moderate rebels who made the bulk of the rebels' fighting force being evacuated.
+It later also claimed that the evacuation was complete, with all civilians and 3,400 rebels who made the bulk of the rebels' fighting force being evacuated.